Posted: January 13, 2021

 In the early and middle stages of Alzheimer’s, hoarding can also take place which may stem from a desire to have some control over the environment.
 Some seniors may move items from one place to another, and then forget where they placed them, or they may hide items they think others might steal.
 This can be frustrating for caregivers.
 Read more from the Alzheimer’s Association on rummaging, hiding, and hoarding behaviors here.

-Rather than trying to change the behaviors of someone living with dementia, it is more effective to change their surroundings in order to create a dementia-safe space.
+Rather than trying to change the behaviors of someone living with dementia, it is more effective to change their surroundings in order to create a dementia-friendly design.
 This means removing potentially hazardous items or storing them in a locked cabinet.
 Make copies of important documents, keeping the originals with you, but giving your loved one copies so they have access as well.
 Keep medications organized or locked up if necessary.

 Because Alzheimer’s, as well as normal aging, can affect vision, it is important to make sure walkways are clear and well lit.
 Piles of possessions can create tripping hazards and also make it difficult for emergency personnel to gain access in case of an accident.
 Remove locks from the inside of doors to prevent your loved ones from locking themselves in a room.
 Wandering, or elopement is a critical concern for family members and caregivers of older adults living with Alzheimer’s.
 Installing alarms that notify you when a door is opened can give you peace of mind.
 Download a complete home safety checklist from the Alzheimer’s Association here.

 It is important to approach organizing and decluttering your parent’s space from a posture of kindness.
 Take it slow, listen to what they have to say, and give them ownership over the process.
 Let them know you are there to support them.
 If they are not ready to part with something or organize it in the way you think it should be done, let it go and try another time.
 This is not an easy task.
 Here are a few practical tips that will help make the process easier: